Harvey Weinstein's accusers

 Dominique Huett

-The actress, who also alleges she was raped by Weinstein when he performed oral sex on her without her consent, has filed a negligence case against The Weinstein Company.
+The actress also alleges she was raped by Weinstein when he performed oral sex on her without her consent.
+She says he lured her to a hotel room in 2010 under the guise of helping her procure future TV and film roles.

-It is thought to be the first civil case against the company regarding the recent allegations against the movie mogul.
+"I didn't know how to say no to someone like him at the time, which I regret," she said.

 Natassia Malthe